ghc-proposals/ghc-proposals/README.rst

       * `≡ List of withdrawal proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aclosed+is%3Apr+no%3Alabel>`__

+      If the author abandons their own proposal and the proposal sees no activity for a long time (more than a year), it might be closed by the committee secretary.
+      At any time, the proposer could reopen a proposal.

    C) **Action**: Submitting to committee.

       *Note: The Reviewing process does NOT start automatically when the discussion ends.*